 - Acting in a partisan manner (i.e. being on their side and no one else's);

 - Being primarily concerned with their fundamental needs;

-Approaches to disability advocacy can be categorised into six broad models being:
+Approaches to Individual disability advocacy can be categorised into these broad models:

-- Legal advocacy: upholds the rights and interests of individual people with disability by addressing the legal aspects of discrimination, abuse and neglect.
+Seeks to uphold the rights and interests of people with all types of disabilities by addressing legal aspects of instances of discrimination, abuse and neglect.

 What can an advocate do for you?